In the competitive landscape of nutritional lipids, process capacity improvement is the engine of project success and robust investment returns.

 - Phase 1: The Foundation (Hundreds of Tons/Year) Historically, this was the standard for early-stage or highly specialized producers.
 Operations at this scale often rely on batch processing or single-stage distillation.
 While perfect for market entry and proving product viability, the limitations in throughput and energy efficiency quickly become bottlenecks as market demand grows.

 - Phase 2: The Acceleration (5 to 8 Tons/Day) This represents the crucial “scale-up” phase.
 To jump from yearly tonnages to processing 5-8 tons daily, producers must transition from batch to continuous processing.
 This era of development saw the widespread adoption of multi-stage Short Path Distillation Units (SPDU).
-At this stage, equipment must be optimized for continuous vacuum operation, allowing for the precise separation of EPA and DHA while protecting the oil from thermal degradation.
+At this stage, equipment units must be combined together, aligned with ancillary equipment, and process working parameters optimized for continuous vacuum operation, allowing for the precise fractionation separation and enrichment of EPA and DHA while protecting the oil from thermal degradation.

-- Phase 3: High-Volume Mastery (20 Tons/Day and Beyond) Reaching a 20 TPD capacity is the pinnacle of current industrial scale.
-This phase requires not just larger equipment, but fundamentally integrated processing lines.
-It reflects the modern industry’s shift toward highly automated, continuous, and multi-technological facilities.
+- Phase 3: High-Volume Mastery (20 Tons/Day and Beyond) Reaching a 20 TPD capacity is the common middle pinnacle of current industrial scale.
+This phase requires not just larger equipment, but fundamentally integrated systematic engineering and processing lines planning.
+It reflects the modern industry’s shift toward highly economies of scale and cost-efficient, automated, continuous, and multi-technological facilities.
 At this scale, producers are running multiple dedicated lines simultaneously—for example, one line dedicated to high-purity up-concentration, another for re-esterified triglycerides (rTG), and parallel systems managing low-purity feeds and redistillation.

 How We Engineer Production Innovations